 The following two categories of charitable organizations are not required to have a "Certificate of Solicitation":

-- An organization that is primarily religious in purpose; or
+- An organization that is primarily religious in purpose and falls under the regulations 940 CMR 2.00; or

 - An organization that does not raise or receive contributions from the public in excess of $5,000 during a calendar year or does not receive contributions from more than ten persons during a calendar year, if all of their functions, including fundraising activities, are performed by persons who are not paid for their services and if no part of their assets or income inures to the benefit of, or is paid to, any officer or members ( M.G.L. c.
 68, s.
 20).